 Authorities will only rely on diagnostic tools used to analyze breath, blood, and urine when evaluating drug or alcohol levels.
 You are required to submit to true chemical testing when asked by an officer.
 Refusal is grounds for a search warrant to be issued, and immediate suspension of your driver’s license for at least a year.

 Attorney Craig Rosenstein is certified in both chemical testing and field sobriety tests.
 He understands protocol, and knows the potential downsides of different methods of analysis.
 Because he is trained on breathalyzers like the Intoxilyzer 8000, and also has certifications for blood and urine testing, he knows exactly how the tests should be conducted and he knows how to interpret and understand the results.
 He is also aware of the data not taken into account by the tests, such as:

 Not having a lawyer who understands the science behind chemical testing, and what biological factors could impact the results, means your DUI defense will lack critical information and insight.
 Furthermore, if your attorney does not understand how the tests are performed, what checklists need to be followed, or the opportunities for false-positives and sample contamination, your defense will simply not be as strong as it could (and probably needs) to be.

-Call our firm to meet with a forensically trained attorney; an attorney who is capable of making sure testing procedures are followed correctly and that the administrators are fully trained and certified themselves.
+Call our firm to meet with a forensically trained DUI defense attorney in Tempe.
+We make sure testing procedures are followed correctly and that the administrators are fully trained and certified themselves.
 Whether you followed your doctor’s advice on prescription medication, or used drugs or alcohol, we are ready to represent you.
 Contact us for a free consultation.
 We are available 24/7, standing by to assist you in your time of need.